metamn/beat/code/pages/creating-a-styleguide-with-gulp/creating-a-styleguide-with-gulp.md

 If not read on.
 The rest of this article will focus on how to create a Rizzo-like styleguide not tied to a programming language.

 ## Styleguide architecture

+The theory behind maintainable styleguides was defined by Ian Feather of Rizzo, and it is called Component API.

+> ... creating a component layer which both our user-facing applications and our Style Guide can work from.

+In other words there is a need for a database where all user interface parameters are stored.
+Both the site and the styleguide uses this database to build the interface.
+Changes go to this database and are automatically propagated to both the site and the styleguide.
+{% endmarkdown %}

+{% set image = images[0] %}
+{& include '../../framework/structure/figure/figure.html.swig' %}

+{% markdown %}
+{% endmarkdown %}